abhayagiri/beginning-our-day/manuscripts/markdown/preface.md

 significant amount of time on the overall book design and typesetting of the text.

+*The Collected Teachings of Ajahn Chah* published by Aruna Publications in 2011 provided many of the terms in the glossary.

 The Kataññutā group of Malaysia, Singapore, and Australia generously brought this book into full production.